In this article, I want to explore what might be revealed to us presently within the first seal. First, I need to back things up a bit.

 I think we can assume that the act of opening a seal is a symbol for revealing information.
 What kind of information is being revealed?

 If the knowledge is received on “good ground” (the parable of the sower in the field, Matthew 13), then we are receiving life and we bear the fruits of life.
 We are also falling on the right side of that “two-edged sword” which is the word of God (Hebrews 4:12).
 If not, then that very same word, that very same knowledge that brings life to many, will bring death.
+This knowledge can be sweet as honey and it can be bitter at the same time, especially as we digest these ideas more fully.

 So, when looking at these seals, we want to look at them as one who is being given knowledge pertaining to life.

 However, as with a two-edge sword, we should be careful in how we handle this knowledge.
 We should be reverent, never taking such things lightly, because in so doing we also take the blood of the Lamb lightly.
-The blood of the Lamb also has a life and death application, depending on whether we drink His blood in a worthy or unworthy manner (1 Corinthians 11:29).
+The blood of the Lamb also has a life and death application, depending on whether we drink His blood in a worthy or unworthy manner or not (1 Corinthians 11:29).

 The First Seal